Wild Horse and Burro Quick Facts

-The Bureau of Land Management estimates that approximately 37,300 wild horses and burros (about 31,500 horses and 5,800 burros) are roaming on BLM-managed rangelands in 10 Western states, based on the latest data available, compiled as of February 29, 2012.
+The Bureau of Land Management estimates that 40,605 wild horses and burros (about 33,780 horses and 6,825 burros) are roaming on BLM-managed rangelands in 10 Western states, based on the latest data available, compiled as of February 28, 2013.
 Wild horses and burros have virtually no natural predators and their herd sizes can double about every four years.
 As a result, the agency must remove thousands of animals from the range each year to control herd sizes.

-Off the range, there are more than 50,000 other wild horses and burros that are fed and cared for at short-term corrals and long-term pastures.
-(As of Feb.
-7, 2013, there were 15,705 horses and 1,348 burros in corrals and 33,664 horses in pastures.
-The combined figure of 50,717 animals in holding compares to the BLM's total holding capacity of 52,986.)
+Off the range, as of November 2013, there are 49,237 other wild horses and burros fed and cared for at short-term corrals and long-term pastures.
+(Specifically, there are 14,295 horses and 1,237 burros in corrals [for a total of 15,532 animals] and 33,705 horses in pastures.
+The combined figure of 49,237 animals in holding compares to the BLM's total holding capacity of 53,809.)
 All wild horses and burros in holding, like those roaming Western public rangelands, are protected by the BLM under the 1971 Wild Free-Roaming Horses and Burros Act.

 Wild Horse and Burro Acreage